ssamkough/pikmin-website/README.md

 1. [install nvm](https://github.com/nvm-sh/nvm#installing-and-updating), a version manager for node.js. this installs node.js and npm

-- check that npm was installed by running: `npm -v`
+2. check that npm was installed correctly by running: `npm -v`

-2. install all dependencies for this project: `npm i`
+3. install all dependencies for this project: `npm i`

-3. run the project: `npm run dev`
+4. run the project: `npm run dev`

 and the project should be running at http://localhost:3000